BES Online Portal Employers Terms of Service

 Written notice of cancellation must be provided to BES prior to the renewal date to avoid automatic renewal and subsequent charges.
 For customers on the annual subscription package, cancellation will terminate access to the Services at the end of the current subscription term, and no partial refunds or credits will be issued for unused time.
 Customers are responsible for ensuring that cancellation requests are submitted in a timely manner to prevent charges for the next subscription period.

 For monthly subscriptions, upgrades will take effect immediately.
 The Customer will be charged the difference between the current and upgraded package rates for the remaining days in the current month, and the upgraded package rate will apply starting from the next billing cycle on the 1st of the following month.
-If you choose to downgrade your plan before the end of your current billing cycle, you will retain access to your original subscription until the start of the next billing cycle.
+If You choose to downgrade Your plan before the end of Your current billing cycle, You will retain access to Your original subscription until the start of the next billing cycle.
 The new subscription fee will be applied beginning with the next billing cycle.
-Please note that no refunds or credits will be issued for downgrades.
+No refunds or credits will be issued for downgrades.

 For annual subscriptions, if the Customer wishes to upgrade, a new annual term will begin on the date of the upgrade, and the Customer will receive a prorated credit for the unused portion of their current subscription applied towards the new subscription.
 The adjusted price will reflect this credit and the rate for the upgraded package.
-Downgrades are not available during the current subscription term; however, you may choose to switch to a lower-tier plan at the time of your next renewal.
-We recommend reviewing your options ahead of the renewal date to ensure the plan that best suits your needs moving forward.
+Downgrades are not available during the current subscription term; however, You may choose to switch to a lower-tier plan at the time of Your next renewal.

-If the Customer’s actual usage of the Services during a Subscription Term exceeds the allowance or scope stated in the Registration (“Overage”), the Customer will be required to subscribe and pay for such Overage, prorated, based on the Fee set out in the then-current Registration (or then-current pricing if not specified in such Registration).
-The Customer may elect to upgrade its Service package, add other then-available add-ons, modules, or integrations, or increase the scope of its subscription to add additional users at the then-current rates (together, “Upgrade Fee”).
+If the Customer’s actual usage of the Services during a Subscription Term exceeds the allowance or scope stated in the Registration (“Overage”), the Customer will be required to subscribe and pay for such Overage, prorated, based on the Fee set out in the then-current Registration (or then-current pricing if not specified).
+The Customer may elect to upgrade its Service package, add other then-available add-ons, modules, or integrations, or increase the scope of its subscription to add additional users at the then-current rates (“Upgrade Fee”).

 6 Intellectual Property